SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/implementation.html.md

 #### MQTT clean session

 MQTT clients can set the clean session flag to "0" (false).
-This will ensure that in case the client disconnects your subscription will still work and when you reconnect the client will receive the missed messages.
+This will ensure that in case the client disconnects, your subscription will still work and when you reconnect the client will receive the missed messages.

 >**Info:** Cumulocity requires clean session to be set to "1" (true).
 Currently we cannot guarantee that disabling clean session will work reliably, hence we recommend to always enable clean session.